 There is a growing public health crisis involving the mental health and wellbeing of Black youth.
 In 2019, Rep. Bonnie Watson-Coleman (D-N.J.) (@RepBonnie) established the Congressional Black Caucus (CBC) Emergency Taskforce on Black Youth Suicide and Mental Health.
 The taskforce published a report alerting that suicide rates among Black youth are rising faster than any other racial/ethnic group.

 According to the National Institute of Mental Health, the suicide rate is roughly two times higher for Black youth ages 5-12, compared to their White peers.
 In Black youth ages 13-19, suicide rates are even more cause for concern.
-A recent article in the Journal of Community Health shows that from 2001 to 2017, suicide rates increased by 60% in Black males and 182% in Black females.
+A recent article in the Journal of Community Health shows that from 2001 to 2017, suicide rates increased by 60% in Black male adolescents and 182% in Black female adolescents.

 Despite this sharp rise in suicide rates among Black youth, very few research dollars have been allocated to address what is driving this rapid progression.
 The events of the past year – the COVID-19 pandemic, political unrest and increased visibility of racial injustice – may have already worsened the problem.
 Suicide risk factors include a disruption in routine and exposure to traumatic racial events.
 Given the recent upending of the lives of our youth, health organizations need to direct attention to this immediately.